Your Child's Immunizations: Hepatitis B Vaccine (HepB)

 Side effects usually are mild, and can include a mild fever and soreness or redness at the injection site.
 Allergic reactions to the vaccine are rare.

 Doctors delay giving the vaccine to babies who weigh less than 4 pounds, 7 ounces (2,000 grams) at birth whose mothers do not have the virus in their blood.
 The baby will get the first dose at 1 month of age or when the baby is discharged from the hospital.

 The vaccine is not recommended if your child:

 - is currently sick, although simple colds or other minor illnesses should not prevent immunization

-- had a severe allergic reaction (anaphylaxis) after a previous dose of the vaccine or is allergic to baker's yeast
+- had a serious allergic reaction after an earlier dose of the vaccine or is allergic to baker's yeast

-- Call if you're not sure of the recommended schedule for the HepB vaccine.
+- You're not sure of the recommended schedule for the HepB vaccine.

-- Call if you have concerns about your own hepatitis B carrier state.
+- You have concerns about your own hepatitis B carrier state.

-- Call if moderate or serious side effects appear after your child has received a HepB injection.
+- Your child has moderate or serious side effects after getting a HepB injection.